Pens to Paper, or Should We Say Mice to Click Box?

 The Escrow Holder/Title Company

-We move fast in San Francisco when it comes to selling properties.
-Unlike most places where an escrow (the time from when sellers accept a buyer contract to closing) can take weeks if not months, most San Francisco escrows take about 25-30 days for most single-family home sales and condo sales.
-TICs usually take about 45 days; same for multi-unit and some commercial transactions (where 60-90 days is more common).
-These are calendar days but you’ll see there’s a thing about holidays and weekends.
-For folks getting a mortgage, our advice has been to close on any day except for a Monday so you don’t get charged interest over the weekend as funds usually arrive on one day with the sale’s recording taking place the next day (although same-day special recording is becoming less special and more common these days).
+The contract talks in calendar days but you’ll see there’s a thing about holidays and weekends.
+For folks getting a mortgage, our advice has been to close on any day except for a Monday so you don’t get charged interest over the weekend as funds usually arrive on one day with the sale’s recording taking place the next day (although special same-day recording is becoming less special and more common these days, Mondays are becoming an okay day to close too).

-Close watchers of this form (and we know you are), will notice that the line for “non-contingent” financing is gone.
-In fact, there is no way to write a truly non-contingent contract using this document alone any more with this edition.
-More on that later.
+Close watchers of this form (and we know you are), will notice that the line for “non-contingent” financing vanished in the last version of this contract.
+In fact, as we said before, there is now no way to write a truly non-contingent contract using this document alone any more with the latest versions of this the contract.

 The Initial Deposit is the only one we usually use in San Francisco unless there is a very long Escrow and that is usually 3 percent of the purchase price that needs to be wired to Escrow within 2 business days by the form, but in practice most listings agents want the Initial Deposit in within a single business day as it’s a question of giving sellers reassurance and certainty that the buyers are legitimate and serious ones.
-This 3 percent deposit is usually the most you can lose if you breach the contract and fail to close on your purchase, but although rare, it’s important to note that there is a lingering risk that you could lose more if you never put your deposit into escrow in the first place.
+This 3 percent deposit is usually the most you can lose if you breach the contract and fail to close on your purchase.
+But beware: while rare, it’s important to note that there is a lingering risk that you could lose more than 3% of the purchase price if you never put your deposit into escrow in the first place depending on the circumtances.
+It could get messy.

 We usually don’t use additional deposits or other financing here (e.g., seller financing/carry-back loans, construction loans or private, hard-money loans).

 The cash balance total takes your 3% deposit into account.
 For example, if you’re doing a 20 percent cash down payment, 17 percent would be due when we close.
-Factor closing costs to be in the 1 percent range of the purchase price for the owner and lender’s title insurance policies, recording and notary fees and any prorated property taxes due at close depending on where we’re at in the calendar.
+Factor closing costs are usually in the 1 percent range of the purchase price and will include owner and lender’s title insurance policies, recording and notary fees plus any prorated property taxes due at close depending on where we’re at in the payment cycle (due 2x a year, once in April and in December).
+Don’t forget there will be a supplemental tax bill if we are paying more than the property’s assessed value the seller had.

 The Appraisal Contingency (Different than the Financing One)

-You could challenge the appraisal, which can take a week or more and involve getting a second appraisal.
+CHALLENGE the appraisal, which can take a week or more and involve getting a second appraisal, which likely means an extension will be required from the seller.

 Lenders care about paragraph 6.
 If this is an investment property purchase some lenders may require a larger cash down payment because they think there’d be a greater risk of you defaulting on your investment property’s mortgage than your own home’s mortgage if you fell on hard times and were given the choice.
 That being said, once a purchase mortgage is closed, most lenders bundle lots of mortgages together to sell their mortgages off as securities while leaving individual borrowers to loan servicers who may have little to do with your original lender.